8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 Engaged Sessions

-Ideally, you’ll want to increase this number because it increases your chance of conversions.
+Ideally, you'll want to improve this number because it could increase your conversion rate.

 It's also a positive UX signal if someone visits multiple pages on your website.